marsfoundation/sparklend-conduits/README.md

 - `subsidyRate` (SparkConduit): Annualized `dsr` from Maker Core
 - `subsidySpread` (SparkConduit): Spread set by Maker to make lending to decentralized collateral protocols advantageous.
 Borrow rate for DAI for the subDAOs.
 - `baseRate` (SparkConduit): Base rate that is used for borrowing by all subDAOs.
-- `spread` (DaiInterestRateStrategy): Spread above the `subsideRate` that borrowers pay and SubDAOs earn.
+- `spread` (DaiInterestRateStrategy): Spread above the `subsidyRate` that borrowers pay and SubDAOs earn.

 The `DaiInterestRateStrategy` implements two important functions: